awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateEndpointConfig.md

 Required: No

  ** [ProductionVariants](#API_CreateEndpointConfig_RequestSyntax) **   <a name="SageMaker-CreateEndpointConfig-request-ProductionVariants"></a>
-An array of `ProductionVariant` objects, one for each model that you want to host at this endpoint\.
+An list of `ProductionVariant` objects, one for each model that you want to host at this endpoint\.
 Type: Array of [ProductionVariant](API_ProductionVariant.md) objects
 Array Members: Minimum number of 1 item\.
 Required: Yes

  ** [Tags](#API_CreateEndpointConfig_RequestSyntax) **   <a name="SageMaker-CreateEndpointConfig-request-Tags"></a>
-An array of key\-value pairs\.
-For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-what) in the *AWS Billing and Cost Management User Guide*\.
+A list of key\-value pairs\.
+For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-what) in the * AWS Billing and Cost Management User Guide*\.
 Type: Array of [Tag](API_Tag.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 50 items\.
 Required: No